 Acknowledgments

-I have accumulated many debts during the course of writing this book and it is my pleasure to acknowledge some of them here.
-Chapters one, two and four started life as part of a PhD dissertationentitled ‘Narrative Self-Presentation in English Representations of Italy, 1570-1611’ at the University of Leeds.
-I am grateful to Michael Brennan and David Lindley for their generous supervision; to Michael for reading every draft of every chapter and for David for insisting I sharpen my thinking and shorten my sentences.
-It became clear by the time I submitted this thesis in 2001 that it would not easily lend itself to publication as a book, and it took a long time for this project to start to take its present form.
-I am grateful to Jonathan Bate, Elizabeth Heale, Ralph Pite, and Jenny Richards, amongst others, for their help and advice at this time.
+I have accumulated many debts during the course of writing this book, and it is my pleasure to acknowledge some of them here.
+Chapters 1, 2, and 4 started life as part of my PhD dissertation, entitled “Narrative Self-Presentation in English Representations of Italy, 1570-1611,” at the University of Leeds.
+I am grateful to Michael Brennan and David Lindley for their generous supervision: to Michael for reading every draft of every chapter and to David for insisting I sharpen my thinking and shorten my sentences.
+It became clear by the time I submitted this thesis in 2001 that it would not easily lend itself to publication as a book, and it took a long time for this project to take its present form; I am grateful to Jonathan Bate, Elizabeth Heale, Ralph Pite, and Jenny Richards, among others, for their help and advice during that time.

 Since its early days, my work has benefited from generous financial support.
-My PhD dissertation was funded by the British Academy.
-Research for chapter three of this book was aided by a British Academy Small Research Grant in 2005.
-And the Arts and Humanities Research Council (AHRC) provided me with research leave in 2007 which—together with institutional leave from the School of English at University of the West of England, Bristol—gave me the time and space to finish this book.
+My dissertation was funded by the British Academy.
+Research for Chapter 3 of this book was aided by a British Academy Small Research Grant in 2005.
+And the Arts and Humanities Research Council (AHRC) provided me with research leave in 2007, which—together with institutional leave from the Department of English at University of the West of England, Bristol—gave me the time and space to finish this book.

+PLEASE MOVE THIS PARAGRAPH TO THE NEXT PAGE, IN BETWEEN THE CHAPTER BEGINNING ‘CHAPTER 1 OF THIS BOOK…’ AND THAT BEGINNING ‘AT PALGRAVE I WISH TO THANK…’.
 I would like to thank staff at the British Library, London; the Bodleian Library, Oxford; the Arts and Social Sciences Library, University of Bristol (in particular Special Collections and especially Michael Richardson); the Brotherton Library, University of Leeds (in particular Special Collections and especially Oliver Pickering); and the St. Matthias Library at the University of the West of England (especially Graham Brown, who has cheerfully processed a huge number of inter-library loan requests over the past few years).

-I am lucky to work with such friendly and supportive colleagues in the School of English at UWE and would like to extend my thanks to those who shouldered extra responsibilities so that I could take time off from teaching to finish this project (particularly to Charlie Butler for co-ordinating the module “Literature and the Renaissance” in my absence).
-I am especially thankful for the good company and stimulating conversation of Lene Petersen and Kerry Sinanan and for their many acts of kindness.
-I owe a debt of gratitude to Jo Duffy for generously offering me a quiet place to work at the start of my research leave.
-Many thanks go to the following scholars, who gave up their time to read draft versions of chapters and provided many suggestions which have helped to make this a better book: Edward Chaney(?), Katharine Craik, Leah Knight, Natalie Kaoukji, Shaun Regan, Jenny Richards(?), and Kerry Sinanan.
-I also wish to thank the following friends and colleagues, for many different reasons: Richard Chamberlain, Fred Curtis, Ian Fisher, Scott Fraser, Rosanne Jacques, Mike Pincombe, Joanne Pownall, Su Patil, Jenny Richards, Caroline Sumpter, and Deryn Rees-Jones.
+I am fortunate to work with such supportive colleagues at UWE and would like to extend my thanks to those who shouldered extra responsibilities so that I could take time off from teaching to finish this project (particularly to Charlie Butler for coordinating the module “Literature and the Renaissance” in my absence).
+I am especially thankful for the friendship of Lene Petersen and Kerry Sinanan .
+I owe a debt of gratitude to the following scholars, who gave up their time to read draft versions of chapters and provided many suggestions which have helped to make this a better book: Katharine Craik, Leah Knight, Natalie Kaoukji, Shaun Regan, and Kerry Sinanan.
+I also wish to thank the following friends and colleagues, for many different reasons: Richard Chamberlain, Fred Curtis, Lesel Dawson, Jo Duffy, Ian Fisher, Scott Fraser, Elizabeth Heale, Rosanne Jacques, Andrew McRae, Mike Pincombe, Su Patil, Jenny Richards, Victoria Stewart, Caroline Sumpter, and Deryn Rees-Jones.

 I have presented parts of this book at conferences held in Bristol, Glasgow, Leicester, London, Miami, Newcastle, Oxford, Reading, Sherbrooke (Canada), and Wolverhampton and am grateful for the feedback I received from scholars on those occasions.
 I wish to thank the Schools of English at the Universities of Leeds, Liverpool, and the West of England, Bristol, for financial assistance to attend these conferences.